santiellena/zk-magic-square/README.md

 2) Each row adds `magicSum`:

-Here the logic is simple, we have a \( size \times size \) matrix and we need to check that all the elements of all rows add the magic sum.
+Here the logic is simple, we have a `size x size` (being `size` a constant) matrix and we need to check that all the elements of all rows add the magic sum.

 ```circom
 signal input values[size][size];